aFuzzyBear/astro-ui/docs/XElement/Getting_Started/Getting_Started.md

 </button>
 ```

-Given the above examples of the different frameworks, there is striking similarities between some of them, yet there is a vast number of ways to implement this pretty simple and straight forward feature.
+Given the examples of the different frameworks, there is striking similarities between some of them, yet there is a vast differences in how to implement this pretty simple and straight forward feature.

-There are other considerations to be highlighted, the most crucial is that already learned knowledge in the basic fields of HTML, CSS and JS is often blurred when using UI frameworks.
+There are other considerations to be highlighted, one is that already learned knowledge in the basic fields of HTML, CSS and JS is often blurred when using different forms of UI frameworks.

 A case can be made that this learned knowledge becomes *tainted* over time.
 In a sense with some foreign patterns and or behaviours that are only adopted within their respective frameworks becoming standard practice.